Battle of Kamdesh: Terrain

 On August 8, 2006, 19 days after the first American landing, the PRT was attacked for the first time.
 Captain Frank Brooks, commanding at LZ Warheit, was dismayed to discover the PRT could not be quickly reached by LZ Warheit.
 The PRT site resembled the bottom of a funnel.
 It could not be seen or supported with indirect fire due to the multi-level and complicated terrain.
 The steep mountains rendered two dimensional maps and landmarks useless.
-Eventually, supporting aircraft scattered the attackers; while air support provided decisive results.
+Eventually, supporting aircraft scattered the attackers.

 From August 8 to November 25 of 2006, strenuous efforts were made to supply and expand the PRT by supply convoys using the Landay-Sin valley road from Naray FOB.
-Afghan contractors were unable to keep the narrow mountain road in safe condition, and convoys were subject to constant ambush from the surrounding mountains that lined the route.
+Afghan contractors were unable to keep the narrow mountain road in safe condition, and convoys were subject to constant ambushes from the surrounding mountains that lined the route.

 Despite recommendations not to drive the large supply vehicle, First Lieutenant Ben Keating took the wheel while returning an armored supply truck to the Naray FOB.
 He wanted to avoid risking the lives of his men while traveling on an unstable road subject to ambush with an overweight vehicle.
 During the highly risky convoy, the road collapsed under the weight of Keating's vehicle.
 He was thrown from the truck, which rolled over him and sank into the river.
 His death had a traumatic effect on the morale of 3-71 Cav.
 The Allies stopped using the Kamdesh-Naray road.

 Combined with difficult conditions for air supply, and little support from the local population, supply to what was renamed Camp Keating on November 26, 2006, was wholly inadequate.
 As it became obvious that COP Keating was too isolated, indefensible, and impossible to supply, plans were made to close it beginning in December 2008.